Yoga Posture Free Yoga Video and Lessons yoga positions

-Translation: This yoga pose was named after a sage.
+Translation: This yoga pose was named after a sage

 This posture is very challenging.
 The spine has to be flexible and the ability to laterally rotate it with ease in necessary.
 The hip abductors and hamstrings have to be flexible too.